pantheon-systems/documentation/source/docs/guides/automated-testing-wordpress-behat.md

 - developing
 - WordPress
 ---
 If you're developing WordPress sites, there's no doubt you've had something working only to later find it broken.
-Fortunately, [Behat](http://docs.behat.org) lets you automate quality assurance.
+Dev, Test, and Live environments reduce the risk of breaking something in production, but it's tedious to manually test every time you make a change.
+[Behat](http://docs.behat.org) is the answer to this problem for PHP developers.
 Describe a feature once, in [plain English](http://docs.behat.org/en/latest/guides/1.gherkin.html), and every time you run Behat it will script the browser to do things like click, fill out forms, and verify text.

 In this guide you'll learn how to setup Behat on your local machine and run automated tests against a remote WordPress site.
 Before installing, review the following test, which is called a feature: